SimranAnand1/Project/README.md

 # Image Captioner

 This project is an Image Captioning service that generates textual captions for images.
-It uses a deep neural networks to analyze the content of an image and generate a descriptive caption.
+It uses a deep neural network to analyze the content of an image and generate a descriptive caption.
 Models are trained on Flickr30k dataset.
 Inspired by the paper "Show Attend and Tell".